jiayihoffman/jiayihoffman.github.io/_posts/2025-04-08-SecurityRobot-MotorEncoder.md

 #### Joint State Publishing

-The readings from the encoders aid in reporting the position, angle, and velocity of the left and right wheel joints through the /joint_states topic, enabling users to visualize the robot in tools such as RViz.
-This is what my robot looks like in RViz.
+The readings from the encoders assist in reporting the position, angle, and velocity of the left and right wheel joints through the /joint_states topic, allowing users to visualize the robot in tools like RViz.
+This is how my robot appears in RViz.

 <a href="/assets/motor_encoder/rviz.png" target="_blank">
   <img src="/assets/motor_encoder/rviz.png" />
 </a>

 ## Upgrade DC Motors using Motor Encoders
-I have a few [OSEPP DC motors](https://osepp.com/accessories/motors/143-ls-00041-high-torque-electric-motor-6v) that I used for various DIY robotic projects.
-They are high-quality motors that use durable materials, providing high torque and a long shaft.
-They work well with my robot's mechanical parts.
+I have several [OSEPP DC motors](https://osepp.com/accessories/motors/143-ls-00041-high-torque-electric-motor-6v) that I used for different DIY robotics projects.
+These motors are high-quality, made from durable materials, and they provide high torque and a long motor shaft.
+They work well with the mechanical components of my robot.

 <a href="/assets/IMG_2910.jpeg" target="_blank">
   <img src="/assets/IMG_2910.jpeg" width="350" />